-Dr Farrell is the Executive Chairman of ResMed Inc (ASX and NYSE: RMD), which he founded in 1989.
-He is also a Director of Nuvasive Inc (NASDAQ: NUVA) (director since January 2005) serving on the nominations and governance committees.
+Dr Farrell is the Non-executive Chairman of ResMed Inc. (ASX and NYSE: RMD), which he founded in 1989.
+He is also a Director of Nuvasive Inc. (NASDAQ: NUVA) (director since January 2005) serving on the nominations and governance committees.